Map customer journeys from text

 Score Syntax

-Step Name // no pipe = scoreless step
+Step Name // no metadata = scoreless step

 - Score scale: 1–5 integer (high = good)